ministryofjustice/dw-api/README.md

 ##Release history

+0.10  - children_request now returns top level items with is_top_level set to 1 if
+        no parent id is given (or it is set to 0)

 0.9.1 - fixed issue which was preventing news appearing with Relevanssi enabled

 0.9   - added crawl_request to provide url mapping for content crawler/importer